 How long ago did you join Academy Training Team, and what was it like getting started?

-What’s been your favorite part about training so far?
+What’s been your favourite part about training so far?

 How do you approach the role of CO of a training class – what’s going through your head as you’re simming?